Icelk/kvarn/README.md

 # Contributing

-This library, and all other sub-projects are distributed under the Apache License 2.0
+This library, and all other sub-projects, are distributed under the Apache License 2.0

 Images and logos are under my copyright unless otherwise explicitly stated.